Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Introduction

+where $q_{i+n(j-1)}$ is the queue length corresponding to the $i^{th}$ input and $j^{th}$ output.
+It is important to highlight that the Input-queued switch system does not fulfill the CRP condition, even in the case of uniform traffic conditions.
+As such, for analyzing an SPN under uniform traffic conditions, it is necessary to study the system when the CRP condition is not satisfied.

 \nsys is a two-server parallel server system operating in continuous time under Poisson arrivals and exponential service times.
 It is one of the simplest parallel server system that preserves much of the complexity of more general models, and so has been extensively studied, albeit only under CRP.
-We study it under the MaxWeight policy when the CRP condition is not satisfied.
-In this case, the two dimensional state of the system collapses to a two-dimensional cone (and thus, there is no dimensionality reduction).
-We present the heavy traffic joint distribution of the steady-state scaled queue length vector of the \nsys in terms of two independent and exponentially distributed random variables.
+In this work, we study the \nsys operating under the MaxWeight policy, when the CRP condition is not satisfied.
+In this case, the two dimensional state of the system collapses to a two-dimensional cone, and thus, there is no dimensionality reduction.
+However, the area of the cone is half of the area of the actual state space, and so, we still have a state space collapse (see Proposition \ref{prop: n_sys_ssc}).
+Finally, in Section \ref{sec: n_sys_dist}, we present the functional equation for \nsys in Theorem \ref{thm: n_sys_mgf_eq}.
+Afterwards, in Theorem \ref{thm: n_sys_distribution}, we present the heavy traffic joint distribution of the steady-state scaled queue length vector of the \nsys in terms of two independent and exponentially distributed random variables.
 The details of our results for \nsys are presented in Section \ref{sec: n_sys}.
+This result illustrates the use of Transform method in both the discrete and continuous time Markovian systems.

+A brief summary of our results and differences among the systems considered in this paper is in presented in Table \ref{table: results}.